jiahaoli95/muban.el/README.md

 # muban.el

-This simple package allows you to quickly insert pre-defined template strings with just a few keystrokes.
+This lightweight package that allows you to quickly insert pre-defined template strings with just a few keystrokes.

 ## Syntax
 The definitions of templates are placed in a single file `~/.emacs.muban`.